-The School of Religious Studies Graduate Student Travel Awards are designed to support graduate student travel for the purposes of research (including archival research or field work) and the dissemination of research (including conference presentations and talks).
-Funding is provided in part by the GREAT program of the Graduate and Postdoctoral Studies Office and by the School of Religious Studies.
+The Graduate Research Enhancement and Travel Awards (GREAT) are allocated by the School of Religious Studies throughout the year for graduate student travel for the purposes of research (including archival research or field work) and the dissemination of research (including conference presentations and talks).

 Applications are accepted on a rolling basis and are considered at Graduate Funding Working Group meetings.
 Please submit all applications before April 1 for travel in the upcoming summer.
 A completed application form and supporting documents (detailed in the application form) should be e-mailed to studaffairs.relg [at] mcgill.ca.

 In the event that the deadline falls on a weekend or a holiday, the deadline will be extended to the next business day.

 Graduate Mobility Awards

 This award encourages graduate students to study and conduct research abroad by defraying the cost of the international experience.
 To apply, students are asked to complete an application form and send supporting documents (detailed in the application form) via e-mail to studaffairs.relg [at] mcgill.ca.